nfuller286/Message_Collapser/README.md

     *   Hover over a message.
 A small arrow icon will appear (by default, prepended to the message).
     *   Click the arrow to collapse the message text.
 Click again to expand.
 3.  **Global & Hidden Message Actions**:
+    *   These actions can be performed in two ways:
-    *   Open the "Message Collapser" settings panel (usually accessible from the extensions quick access menu or the main extensions page in SillyTavern).
-    *   Use the "Collapse All", "Expand All", "Collapse Hidden", and "Expand Hidden" buttons as needed.
+        *   **Via Settings Panel**: Open the "Message Collapser" settings panel (usually accessible from the extensions quick access menu or the main extensions page in SillyTavern).
+Use the "Collapse All", "Expand All", "Collapse Hidden", and "Expand Hidden" buttons.
+        *   **Via Slash Command**: Type `/fold` followed by an action directly into the chat input.
+            *   `/fold up`: Collapses messages currently marked as hidden or system messages.
+            *   `/fold down`: Expands messages currently marked as hidden or system messages.
+            *   `/fold up all`: Collapses all messages in the chat.
+            *   `/fold down all`: Expands all messages in the chat.
+4.  **Master Toggle**:
-    *   A master "Enable Message Collapser" toggle is available to turn the extension on or off.
+    *   A master "Enable Message Collapser" toggle is available in the settings panel to turn the entire extension on or off.

 ## Prerequisites